Samadmemon991/Weapon-Taculation/README.md

 DONT TAKE THESE OUT OF THEIR FOLDERS

 ### Insert VLC installation path in WeaponTaculation.java just below the main method definition

+> The project size is 0.98 GB due to media files, sorry for that😅